8 romantic locations to pop the question

 Moving back down to west Cornwall, our next romantic location is the stunning Minack Theatre.
 Carved into the cliffs and offering visitors a panoramic view over Porthcurno Bay, this is the perfect setting for your romantic evening.
 Steal a kiss under the stars as you watch an evening performance, cuddle up with a blanket and pop open a bottle of bubbly.

 With a two mile stretch of golden sand, Watergate Bay leaves plenty of room for the enviable and creative ‘Will you marry me’ sand proposal.
 Get up early as the tide leaves untouched wet sand, carve your message and head back before she notices (you may need a little help with this one).
-After the big ‘Yes’ head to Jamie Oliver’s Fifteen Cornwall restaurant for a glass of bubbly and a bite to eat.
+After the big ‘Yes’ head to The Beach Hut for a glass of bubbly and a bite to eat.

 Lost Gardens of Heligan

 The mystery of what was once a long-lost garden after WW1, hidden by bramble and ivy, makes The Lost Gardens of Heligan a unique and picturesque setting.
 With over 200 acres to discover, you’re not short of places to pop the question.
 We recommend either a visit to the pleasure gardens, filled with romantic structures and hidden pathways, or a stroll past the sleeping mud maid, which beautifully changes throughout the season.